y-chan/mcoin/README.md

 ---

-**Bcoin** is an alternative implementation of the bitcoin protocol, written in node.js.
+**Mcoin** is an alternative implementation of the monacoin protocol, written in node.js.

 Although still in a beta state, bcoin is well tested and aware of all known